VictoriaGuXY/MCO-Menu-Checker-Online/Learning/readme.txt

 and assist the project in different areas.

 Edited by Xinyu Gu
-This folder will not applied to the master branch.
+This folder will not applied to the master branch of the project's repository.